AngeIo/proxmox-installer-unattended/README.md

 ## Features

 - [x] Prepare the servers from scratch (upgrade, dist-upgrade, network configuration)
-- [x] Add a bridge interface to connect to the physical network and mimic VMnet1 on VMware
+- [x] Add a bridge interface to connect to the physical network
-- [x] Add a NAT interface to mimic VMnet8 on VMware (172.16.0.0/12)
+- [x] Add a NAT interface (172.16.0.0/12)
-- [x] Set a static IP to main network interface based on DHCP lease
+- [x] Set a static IP to main network interface
-- [x] Ansible playbooks are idempotent but not `run.sh`
 - [x] Easy to use with a single command: `just`
+- [x] Probably more I forgot...

 ### Limitations

 - [x] No DHCP on the NAT network, so you'll have to set a static IP on each of your VM (or deploy your own DHCP server), when I have more time, I plan to add it to the playbook by using `dnsmasq`
-- [x] For now, it doesn't install OpenStack Bifrost, I'll add it soon

 ## Pre-requisites